vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 [...]

 So I gave all my bags of coins <br>
-to Low, but now I miss the gold <br>
+to Low, but then I missed the gold <br>
 that I used to watch, play and hold. <br>
 Was it cause of my heart or loins.